-STAT 117 Introduction to Statistics or STAT 208 Biostatistics STAT 307 Intermediate Statistics MINOR IN LATIN AMERICAN, CARIBBEAN, AND UNITED STATES LATINO STUDIES (LAS) (5 COURSES) To earn a Latin American, Caribbean, and United States Latino minor, students must apply in writing to the Chair of the Geography, History, or World Languages Department.
-Only one (1) course may be taken within the student's major subject area.
+STAT 117 Introduction to Statistics or STAT 203 Statistics for the Natural Sciences STAT 307 Intermediate Statistics MINOR IN LATIN AMERICAN, CARIBBEAN, AND UNITED STATES LATINO STUDIES (LAS) (5 COURSES) To earn a Latin American, Caribbean, and United States Latino minor, only one (1) course may be taken within the student's major subject area.
 Courses in the minor also may be used to fulfill general education requirements.
 To complete the course residency requirement for a minor, a minimum of three (3) course-credits (12 semester hours) in the minor must be taken at Framingham State University.
 The minor requires five (5) courses as follows: One (1) Portuguese (PORT) or Spanish (SPAN) course at the 100-level or above.
 Four (4) additional courses from the list below, representing three or more disciplines: Anthropology: